csc-training/csc-env-eff/slides/06_understanding_usage.md

 # Billing units

-- CPU time and storing files consume "Billing units" (BU)
+- CPU time and storing files consume "[Billing units](https://docs.csc.fi/accounts/billing/)" (BU)
 - BUs are a property of computing projects not users
 - Monitor the BU usage with command `csc-projects` in the command line
    - For help/options, try `csc-projects -h`
-- Each batch job is billed using a scheme that takes into account the requested (and thus allocated) resources
+- Batch job billing scheme:
-   - Note that the billing is based on the actual (wall) _time_ a job has **used**, not the reserved maximum time, but for _memory_ the **reservation** is billed
+   - Amount of resources allocated: All requested resources are billed ie. number of cores, amount of memory
-   - Can you think of why?
+   - Time allocated: Resources are billed based on the actual (wall) _time_ a job has **used**, not the reserved maximum time

 # Applying for Billing units